 Maternity clinic in Tanzania: A safe space for pregnant women

 A life in health and dignity begins with a safe birth.
-In Tanzania we support pregnant woman from Burundi and Tanzanian communities with obstetrics and professional medical care.

 Professional obstetrics can save the lives of pregnant women and their children